sakshi97/shopping-list-/README.md

 # todo-list-
-This project is a standard to-do list .
-First try at angular-js.
+This project is a todo-list built using javascript,html,css.